 Q1.
 Dear Theresa, would you like to share with us a bit about yourself, your family and what part of the world you live in?

 Seattle is where I was born and where I live now, and I have lived in the Pacific Northwest almost all of my life.
 I can’t imagine living anywhere else!
 I grew up with a family who spent our free time outdoors, and that has continued to be a big part of my life.
 I love adventure, but I also love our home.
-My husband and I moved into our first house a week before Dakota was born, and we spend a lot of time making this house “home”.
+My husband and I moved into our first house a week before D was born, and we spend a lot of time making this house “home”.
 I am not artistic, but I love arts and crafts.
 My husband is from Ohio but fell in love with the northwest a few years ago when he became a long-distance trail runner.
-He is always good at getting me and Dakota out the door for our next adventure no matter how tired we may be. 🙂
+He is always good at getting me and D out the door for our next adventure no matter how tired we may be. 🙂

 Q2.
 How did you first start on a Montessori path and what does this journey mean to you and your family?